List of review-bombing incidents: 2010s

 The website Metacritic was criticized in 2011 for poor oversight of their user reviews, leading to rampant review bombing on popular games such as Bastion and Toy Soldiers: Cold War that brought their user rating to low levels.
 Mass Effect 3 was also review bombed on the site in 2012.

-Titan Souls was review bombed in April 2015 by supporters of YouTuber John "TotalBiscuit" Bain after the indie game's artist Andrew Gleeson mocked a statement that Bain made, saying the game was "absolutely not for [him]".
+Titan Souls was review-bombed in April 2015 by supporters of YouTuber John "TotalBiscuit" Bain after the indie game's artist Andrew Gleeson mocked a statement that Bain made, saying the game was "absolutely not for [him]".
 Bain, in a following podcast, stated that the developer "has it out for [him]", leading several of his followers to review bomb the game, though Bain later expressed that he did not endorse that behavior.

 The Elder Scrolls V: Skyrim was review bombed in 2015 by customers after the game's introduction of paid mods, leading Valve to reverse their decision and remove the paid mod functionality.
 Additional review bombs for Skyrim as well as fellow Bethesda Softworks game Fallout 4 occurred following the launch of Bethesda's Creation Club in September 2017, which reintroduced the potential for paid mods.

 Nier: Automata was review bombed in April 2017 by Chinese players demanding a translation of the game to Chinese, whom PC Gamer called "a powerful new voice".

-Grand Theft Auto V was review bombed throughout June and July 2017 after publisher Take-Two Interactive issued a cease-and-desist against the widely used game modification tool OpenIV, as an attempt to stop single player and multiplayer mods for GTA V and Grand Theft Auto Online.
+Grand Theft Auto V was review bombed throughout June and July 2017 after publisher Take-Two Interactive issued a cease-and-desist against the widely used game modification tool OpenIV, as an attempt to stop single-player and multiplayer mods for GTA V and Grand Theft Auto Online.
 The review bombing reduced Grand Theft Auto Vs overall Steam review rating from "positive" to "mixed".

-Crusader Kings II was review bombed the same month by customers after Paradox had raised the prices in some regions.
+Crusader Kings II was review-bombed the same month by customers after Paradox had raised the prices in some regions.

 In 2017, Valve changed policy to make unpaid games of any kind not count towards the game's review scores.
-The developer of Defender's Quest, Lars Doucet, stated that this policy prevented low priced games from being review bombed.
+The developer of Defender's Quest, Lars Doucet, stated that this policy prevented low-priced games from being review bombed.
 Dota 2 was review bombed in August 2017 after Marc Laidlaw, a former Valve writer for the Half-Life series, posted a "fanfic" on his personal blog that several journalists deduced was the plot for Half-Life 2: Episode 3, which had been planned for release in 2007, but appeared to have become vaporware within Valve.
-Players were upset that the episode has not been released, and review bombed Dota 2, believing that Valve's backing of the game led them to drop work on the Half-Life series.
+Players were upset that the episode had not been released, and review-bombed Dota 2, believing that Valve's backing of the game led them to drop work on the Half-Life series.
 That same month, Steam users review bombed Sonic Mania in protest of its use of Denuvo DRM, which was not disclosed by Sega on the game's store page on launch day.
 Sega responded by claiming the 'offline play bug' had been patched, and a Denuvo warning was added to the game's Steam page.